FilledStacks/feedback-nova/chapter_2_order_builder/README.md

 On checkout the API expects a model that describes what was ordered.
 It needs to know:
 - The product ordered (described by it's id)
 - How many of that product was ordered (described by the quantity)
 - What options were selected for that order.
+The options are supplied as a map where the key is the optionGroup and the value is a list of selected options.

 Example output